Random-projection ensemble classification: Possible choices of the base classifier

 \subsection{The $k$-nearest neighbour classifier}

 The $k$-nearest neighbour classifier ($k$nn), first proposed by \citet{Fix:51}, is a nonparametric method that classifies the test point $x \in \mathbb{R}^p$ according to a majority vote over the classes of the $k$ nearest training data points to $x$.
-The enormous popularity of the $k$nn classifier can be attributed partly due to its simplicity and intuitive appeal; however, it also has the attractive property of being universally consistent: for every distribution $P$, as long as $k\to \infty$ and $k/n \to 0$, the risk of the $k$nn classifier converges to the Bayes risk \citep[][Theorem~6.4]{PTPR:96}.
+The enormous popularity of the $k$nn classifier can be attributed partly due to its simplicity and intuitive appeal; however, it also has the attractive property of being universally consistent: for every fixed distribution $P$, as long as $k\to \infty$ and $k/n \to 0$, the risk of the $k$nn classifier converges to the Bayes risk \citep[][Theorem~6.4]{PTPR:96}.

-\citet*{Hall:08} derived the rate of convergence of the excess risk of the $k$-nearest neighbour classifier.
-Under regularity conditions, the optimal choice of $k$, in terms of minimising the excess risk, is $O(n^{4/(p+4)})$, and the rate of convergence of the excess risk with this choice is $O(n^{-4/(p+4)})$.
-Thus, in common with other nonparametric methods, there is a `curse of dimensionality' effect that means the classifier typically performs poorly in high dimensions. \citet{Samworth:12,Samworth:12b} found the optimal way of assigning decreasing weights to increasingly distant neighbours, and quantified the asymptotic improvement in risk over the unweighted version, but the rate of convergence remains the same.
+\citet*{Hall:08} studied the rate of convergence of the excess risk of the $k$-nearest neighbour classifier under regularity conditions that require, inter alia, that $p$ is fixed and that the class-conditional densities have two continuous derivatives in a neighbourhood of the $(p-1)$-dimensional manifold on which they cross.
+In such settings, the optimal choice of $k$, in terms of minimising the excess risk, is $O(n^{4/(p+4)})$, and the rate of convergence of the excess risk with this choice is $O(n^{-4/(p+4)})$.
+Thus, in common with other nonparametric methods, there is a `curse of dimensionality' effect that means the classifier typically performs poorly in high dimensions. \citet{Samworth:12} found the optimal way of assigning decreasing weights to increasingly distant neighbours, and quantified the asymptotic improvement in risk over the unweighted version, but the rate of convergence remains the same.